candidelabs/abstractionkit/examples/SafeAccountExamples/CreateAccountAndSendTransactionUsingTokenPaymaster/README.md

 This example is in the Goerli chain.

-This example uses a Candide paymaster to sponsor the useroperation, so there is not need to fund the sender account.
-Get early access to Candide's sponsor paymaster by visiting our discord https://discord.gg/KJSzy2Rqtg
+In this example you will need fund the new account address(sender) with some CTT to pay for gas.
+Please visit our discord to get some test tokens https://discord.gg/KJSzy2Rqtg.Please visit https://dashboard.candide.dev/ to get a token paymaster url.

 # How to use this example